icons.svg

 Q: Is custard apple good for pregnant women?
 A: Yes, custard apple is excellent during pregnancy!
 It’s rich in folate (prevents birth defects), vitamin C (boosts immunity and iron absorption), fiber (prevents constipation), magnesium (supports fetal development), and calcium.
 Limit to 1 small custard apple daily.
 Always wash thoroughly and discard all seeds completely.

 Q: Why are custard apple seeds toxic?
-A: Custard apple seeds contain toxic compounds that can cause nausea, vomiting, and digestive issues if crushed or chewed.
+A: Custard apple seeds contain toxic compounds (annonacin and other alkaloids) that can cause nausea, vomiting, and digestive issues if crushed or chewed.
 Never crush, blend, or eat the seeds.
 Remove all black seeds carefully before eating the pulp.
 If accidentally swallowed whole (not crushed), they’ll pass through harmlessly.
 Keep away from children.

 Q: How do I know when custard apple is ripe?
 A: A ripe custard apple is light green to yellowish, slightly soft when gently pressed (especially between the segments), and has a sweet aroma.
 The segments may separate slightly.
 Unripe sitaphal is hard and dark green.
 Let it ripen at room temperature for 3–5 days.
 Once ripe, refrigerate and eat within 1–2 days.